jungmyung-lee/ROKAF-Hackathon/README.md

 - **Jungmyung Lee — Team Leader**
   Transportation Squadron
   **Iowa State University — Computer Science**
+  ->Led a 4-member team through a structured peer-learning system with weekly **Baekjoon-based algorithm** practice and collaborative error analysis in **Python and C++.**
-  Led the hackathon team from the coding test stage through the preliminary rounds, overseeing data preprocessing, AI model training, and overall technical direction of the project.
+  ->Led the hackathon team from the coding test stage through the preliminary rounds, overseeing data preprocessing, AI model training, and overall technical direction of the project.